Krakengr/TokiCMS/README.md

 Warning
 ============
 TokiCMS is an experemental CMS and an ongoing project.
+Although it works as a CMS, there are some features that are missing right now.

 Limitations
 ============
 * STILL IN DEVELOPMENT!!!
 Still testing and changing what I think needs to be changed or added.
 * No guide or developer resources available - yet
 * One-man work - for now
-* Administrator interface needs more work and some tweaking
+* Administrator interface needs some work and tweaking
-* Some features are missing at this moment
+* Some features are either missing or incomplete at this moment